 The significance of the opportunity or challenge they address.
-2. The expected effectiveness of Department for Enterprise led initiatives in catalysing positive change.

 Strategic goals, objectives and actions were developed following analysis, ranking, and evaluation.
-This process involved the engagement of the Non Executive Boards of Business Isle of Man and Visit Isle of Man and an exploration of external market forces, wider industry trends and, in certain circumstances, UK Government policy.
+This process involved the engagement of the Non Executive Boards of Business Isle of Man and Visit Isle of Man and an exploration of external market forces, wider industry trends and, in certain circumstances, UK Government